 Use of Titanium in the Biomedical Field

 Grade 23 titanium alloy (Ti-6Al-4V ELI) is also called surgical titanium, because of its biocompatible nature.
-It is widely used in medical sciences as body implants because it is not harmful to the human body and has great inertness.
+It is widely used in medical sciences as a body implant because it is not harmful to the human body and has great inertness.
 Because of its flexibility, it can be moulded into coils, wires, strands and tubes.
 Its basic properties are high corrosion resistance, high strength, low modulus, flexibility, light-weightiness and excellent strength.

-- Orthopaedic surgeons use titanium alloys for artificial hip and knee joints, bone plates, screws for fixing fractures, cardiac prostheses and pace makers.
+- Orthopaedic surgeons use titanium alloys for artificial hip and knee joints, bone plates, screws for fixing fractures, cardiac prostheses and pacemakers.

-- Titanium coatings are used to enhance the performance of medical devices, to reduce wear and damage.
+- Titanium coatings are used to enhance the performance of medical devices, and to reduce wear and damage.